We think this list of FAQs should cover just about everything but if you do have a burning question just email email@example.com

 I want to speak to somebody but can't find a phone number

-To keep our costs down and allow us to pass on higher rewards to members, we don't currently have a member helpline and kindly ask that any questions are submitted to firstname.lastname@example.org If you are selected to take part in a group discussion, you will however be given both a landline and mobile number to contact the researcher managing your project.
+To keep our costs down and allow us to pass on higher rewards to members, we don't currently have a member helpline.
+We are often travelling the country conducting research and kindly ask that any questions are submitted to firstname.lastname@example.org If you are selected to take part in a group discussion, you will however be given both a landline and mobile number to contact the researcher managing your project.